-There are three enrolments each year - January, May and September.
+There are two enrolments each year - January and September.

 You'll need to hold a foundation degree in business or a recognised level 5 equivalent.
 You may be eligible for admission to the programme on the basis of previous work experience or training.

 International Trade Operations and Strategy (20 credits)

 Global logistics environment; customer service; inventory management; global transportation; warehousing and materials handling; purchasing; trading and marketing channels; supply chain strategies.

 This includes five core areas: leading people; managing change; market and customer awareness; managing information and knowledge and managing activities and resources.

 International Trade Policy and Compliance (20 credits)

 International law; industrial regulations; and compliance with international financial regulations that govern business transactions.